Heardingman History, Family Crest & Coats of Arms

 Some of the Heardingman family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Heardingman family to the New World and Oceana
+Migration of the Heardingman family

 The farms of Scottish settlers soon dotted the east coast of the colonies that would become the nations of the United States and Canada.
 Many of those migrants and their children went on to play important roles in the founding the great nations of North America.
 Early North American immigration records have revealed a number of people bearing the Scottish name Heardingman or a variant listed above, including: Robert Harding who sailed to Boston Massachusetts in 1630; he was a Freeman and Captain of Artillery.
 In Newfoundland, William Harding, born in Bedford, England.
 An alleged deserter from the Battle of Waterloo, he settled in Collins Cove in the 19th century.